Keshav-Aggarwal/CarND-Vehicle-Detection/writeup_template.md

 ## Classification Model Used: CNN
 The classifier used for this project is created Using CNN.
 I tried with the methods suggested by Udacity but they didn't worked out very well.
 Please see the discussion section for more information on this.
 I used Convolution Neural Network and trained it with the Vehicle and Non-vehicle data provided by Udacity.
-Code for the Model is in Model.ipynb.
+Code for the Model is in **Model.ipynb**.

 #### Data Augmentation
 As CNN works well with more data we need more data.
 So I decided to augment the data bu flipping it, as flipping the images will just double the data.
 While horizontal flipping was applied to car and non-car images, vertical flipping can not be applied to car images as this not retain any information.
 So I decided to vertically flip the non-car images.
 Thus making the total size of data as below:-